CenterForOpenScience/COSDev/docs/style_guides/javascript.rst

 Example
 -------

-Let's say you're creating a reuseable Markdown parser module for the Wiki edit page.
+Let's say you're creating a reuseable Markdown parser module for the wiki edit page.
 Your module would go in ``website/static/js/``.

 **website/static/js/osfMarkdownParser.js**